The-Marcy-Lab-School/marcy-curriculum-docs/mod-x-ds-a/1-intro-to-dsa.md

 {% embed url="https://docs.google.com/presentation/d/1L5Ce4lsijELlFKor6KxjdmHumMeQm7wEwBJSv9UbZK8/embed?start=false&loop=false&delayms=3000" %}

 Each comparison eliminates half of the remaining search space which is called a **logarithmic runtime O(log n)**.
-To put that into context, for an array of a million elements, binary search needs at most ~20 comparisons.

 ![O(log n) or "Logarithmic" runtime is the most efficient runtime.
 It is nearly as good as constant time.](./img/big-o.png)

+To put that into context, for an array of a million elements, binary search needs at most ~20 comparisons.

+{% hint style="info" %}
+💡 The logarithm operation is the opposite of an exponent.
+If you raise `2^10` you would get `1024`.
+In reverse, you can take the logarithm (base 2) of `1024` to get `10`.

+This is basically saying "how many times would you need to divide `1024` by `2` in order to reach `1`? `10` times!"
+{% endhint %}

+### Binary Search Challenge

 To implement this in code is an interesting exercise that you can try figuring out yourself.
 To help, here are a few questions to consider:
 1. What kind of iteration is best here, a `for` loop or a `while` loop?